How Stress Affects Your Relationship

 Stress affects women very differently to men

-For a woman, being stressed about some reason and not being able to love the spouse back can destroy a relationship over a period of time.
+For a woman, being stressed about something and not being able to love the spouse back can destroy a relationship over a period of time.

 Men primarily wish to be loved unconditionally and to love their lady and make her happy.
 However, your stress can be a relationship killer.
 Being overstressed can force you to criticize your man for no reason, prevent you from appreciating and acknowledging him, and keeping you from being truly intimate.